Captain Tsubasa: Dream Team (AND)

 Bully: Scholarship Edition (AND)

 Also known by the title Canis Canem Edit, Bully is a controversial action game developed by Rockstar Games.
 Originally, it was released for PlayStation 2, it was soon followed by Scholarship Edition for the next generation of consoles and PCs.
 The story takes place at the fictional Bullworth Academy, which combines an elite education facility with re-socialization grounds for juvenile offenders.
 The player assumes the role of a teenager who is trying to survive in these unusual circumstances.
 The protagonist encounters both strict teachers and unfriendly peers.
 The game is played from the third-person perspective and the player completes different assignments requiring them both to make friends among the peers and play different pranks on the teaching staff.
 The protagonist can join a local gang as well, which is trying to maintain control over the area forcefully.

-The Escapists (iOS)
+The Escapists (AND)

 Simulation 02 March 2017

 A prisoner simulator that combines features of many genres.
 It was developed by Mouldy Toof in cooperation with Team 17 Software.
 The player assumes the role of a prisoner who leads a “normal” life in one of several available penitentiary facilities.
 The main objective of the game is to plan a way of escaping from the prison.
 In addition to participating in a series of daily activities like various works, workouts, meals, walks and interactions with other prisoners, the player is also gathering seemingly useless items, looking for allies and observing his surroundings in order to find weak points of security systems.
 The final phase is to use the previously prepared plan and escape.
 The Escapist offers great freedom of acting and many ways of escaping depending on prison style (among which there is for example a military prison camp).
 The game offers retro pixel-art two-dimensional graphics presented from a top-down perspective.

 Heroes of Incredible Tales (AND)